Geosyntec/conda_init/readme.md

     ![Download repo as zip.](img/download_zip_cursor.png)
 2. Extract it
 3. Open the extracted directory
-4. Double click the .bat file to install conda
+4. Double click the "install_miniconda_for_user.bat" file to install conda
+   - If a blue pop up appears that indicates that Windows is protecting your PC by blocking a the .bat file from running, click 'More Info' and then 'Run Anyway'.
    - This will install miniconda on your machine for your user profile.
    - The `conda` command will be available from the cmd prompt because it will be appended to your user PATH variable.
    - The location is %UserProfile%\miniconda3.
      Normalizing this install location allows IT to find this directory and white-list certain processes if needed.
-5. Open a command prompt and try it out.
+5. Open a new command prompt and try it out.
     One way to do so is to click your start menu and type `cmd`, then click Command Prompt.
     That should allow you to check if the install worked by running the following command: